-INDEPENDENT CONTRACTOR CERTIFICATION TO THE PASKENTA BAND OF NOMLAKI INDIANS has determine the Tribe an dersigned Independent Contractor, hereby certify, to the Paskenta Band of Nomlaki cibe") that Corning Union High School District ("Independent Contractor") ned in accordance with the Independent Contractor Agreement ("Agreement") between d Corning Union High School District and the Tribe's Public Law 101-630 Investigation Policy ("Policy") that ""): has passed a background investigation and has the necessary overall character and fitness to care for the safety and well-being of a child; OR will be employed and/or retained by Independent Contractor in a capacity for which Employee will NOT be in regular contract with or have control over children at any time.
-The Indepen Ident Contractor further certifies that employment of the above named contractor buld not otherwise conflict with the Policy, Federal law, or the Agreement.
-Independent Contractor: Corning Union High School District (CUESD) NAME: SIGNATUR E: TITLE:
+INDEPENDENT CONTRACTOR CERTIFICATION TO THE PASKENTA BAND OF NOMLAKI INDIANS

+We, the undersigned Independent Contractor, hereby certify, to the Paskenta Band of Non Indians ("Tribe") that Corning Union High School District ("Independent Contractor Agreement ("Agreement") between the Tribe and Corning Union School District and the Tribe's Public Law 101-Background Investigation Policy ("Policy") that ("Employee"): tor") veen has passed a background investigation and has the necessary overall character fitness to care for the safety and well-being of a child; and OR will be employed and/or retained by Independent Contractor in a capacity for wl Employee will NOT be in regular contract with or have control over children at time. hich any The Independent Contractor further certifies that employment of the above named contracemployee would not otherwise conflict with the Policy, Federal law, or the Agreement. ctor Independent Contractor: Corning Union High School District (CUESD) NAME: SIGNATURE: TITLE: 4